How is sinusitis treated?

 Saline Nasal Irrigation

 Saline nasal irrigation is a widely recommended non-pharmacologic treatment for sinusitis.
-Studies have shown that hypertonic saline solutions are more effective than normal saline in improving symptoms of chronic sinusitis in children, enhancing mucociliary clearance and reducing nasal secretions.
+Studies have shown that hypertonic saline solutions are more effective than normal saline in improving symptoms of chronic sinusitis in children, enhancing mucociliary clearance and reducing nasal secretions4.
 This method is simple, cost-effective, and can be used as an adjunct to other treatments.

 Steam Inhalation and Other Adjuncts

-Steam inhalation, along with the use of astringents and hot, dry air, can help promote sinus drainage and improve ciliary function.
+Steam inhalation, along with the use of astringents and hot, dry air, can help promote sinus drainage and improve ciliary function1.
 These methods are particularly useful in managing symptoms and preventing recurrence during and after treatment.

 Surgical Interventions